ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 Configure a file server on your Windows Server 2022 VM.
 It should have the following features:

+* A new group in the domain called **NetworkAdmins** that has the domain's `Administrator` account added to it (and `Admin` if created - see below), but _not_ your other domain user account
 * A shared folder on the server named `public` and stored at `C:\public` that should be accessible by **all users** on your domain
-* A shared folder on the server named `admins` and stored at `C:\admins` that should only be accessible to users in the **Domain Admins** group in your domain
+* A shared folder on the server named `admins` and stored at `C:\admins` that should only be accessible to users in the **NetworkAdmins** group in your domain

 {{% notice tip %}}

 As of Summer 2021, there was a bug in Windows Server that prevented the built-in Administrator account from changing some settings, specifically network settings, once the server is promoted to a domain controller.
 This can make it difficult to fix networking issues in this or future labs.
-The easy fix for this is to copy the Administrator account in the Active Directory User and Computers tool and give the new copy a different name, such as "Admin", and then use that account to log on to the server.
+The easy fix for this is to copy the Administrator account in the Active Directory User and Computers tool and give the new copy a different name, such as `Admin`, and then use that account to log on to the server.

 {{% /notice %}}